-Figure 3 QoS Setting is Disabled
+Figure 3-2 QoS Setting is Disabled

-- 2. Check the Enable QoS checkbox to enable. - 3.
+- 2. Click the Enable QoS switch to ON (Enable) to enable. - 3.
 Select an option of Priority and Target Response Time or Maximum IOPS and Maximum Throughput. - 4.
 Click the Apply button to enable.